PedroDaou/First-Backend-Without-Express/README.md

-﻿# Primeiro Projeto Backend com TypeScript e JavaScript Este repositório contém meu primeiro projeto backend, desenvolvido como parte do meu aprendizado em TypeScript e JavaScript.
+# First Backend Project with TypeScript and JavaScript
+This repository contains my first backend project, developed as part of my learning in TypeScript and JavaScript.